kernelci/kernelci-api/doc/early-access.md

     share: <your-username>
 ```

+> **Note**: Please double check the exact name of your share as it may not
+> always be quite the same as your username.
+Some characters are valid for
+> username but not for the share name.

 Then the token from your confirmation email needs to be stored in the
 `kernelci.toml` settings file in order to make use of it.
 Please note that
 only the part of the URL with the arguments starting with the `?` needs to be